Bitcoin don’t exist physically and technically.

 This screen can also be used to generate a recovery phrase, to confirm payments and generate temporal addresses for receiving Bitcoins.

-There are manufacturers of hardware wallets that has good reputation over the years for producing such devices for storing cryptocurrency assets.
+There are manufacturers of these wallets that has good reputation over the years for producing such devices for storing crypto assets.

 The most secured and trusted hardware wallets on the market as at currently are:

-The thing to keep in mind when using bitcoin hardware wallets, is that you have to be very careful with the way you handle the crypto storage device to avoid severe damage.
+The thing to keep in mind when using hardware wallets, is that you have to be very careful with the storage device to avoid damage.

-Having a damaged hardware wallet may lead to lose of cryptocurrencies, especially if the private keys was not in any way generated and saved in a secured place before the damage.
+Using a damaged hardware wallet may lead to lose of funds, especially if the private keys was not in any way generated and saved.

 It can be used to pay for goods in shops (both online and offline) or engaging in face-to-face transactions.